 - Determine the type of durable packaging that will be used to protect the food items from contamination during transport, display, sale and purchase by consumers.

-- Design labeling for the food product (see Labeling Guide).
-If product is sold at a venue under regulation by the health district, a label review is required.
+- Design labeling for the food product.
+If product is sold at a venue under regulation by the Health District, a label review is required.